-CPF/SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 19 April 2021.

-3. The Chairman of the Meeting, as proxy, need not be a member of the Company.
-4. The form appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be deposited at the office of the Company, HL Global Enterprises Limited at 10 Anson Road, #19-08 International Plaza, Singapore 079903; or - (b) if submitted electronically, be submitted via email to the Company at hlglobal@hlge.com.sg;

-in either case not less than 48 hours before the time appointed for holding the Meeting.
+4. A proxy need not be a member of the Company.
+5. CPF or SRS investors who hold shares in the Company through CPF Agent Banks/SRS Operators: - (a) may vote at the Meeting if they are appointed as proxies by their respective CPF Agent Banks or SRS Operators, and should contact their respective CPF Agent Banks or SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the Meeting, in which case they should approach their CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 14 April 2023.
+6. The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (a) if submitted by post, be deposited at the office of the Company, HL Global Enterprises Limited at 10 Anson Road, #19-08 International Plaza, Singapore 079903; or - (b) if submitted electronically, via email to the Company at [hlglobal@hlge.com.sg](mailto:hlglobal@hlge.com.sg), in either case not less than 48 hours before the time appointed for holding the Meeting.